ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

-- [ ] NEXT.15: add method to return all enabled parameters
 - [ ] NEXT.14: find a way to replace Pattern::automation_pattern by something
       cleaner.
 - [ ] NEXT.13: create TrackAllAutomationsPattern that holds all track